VedVar43789/TubeScope/README.md

 ---
 ## Project Overview

-> **Goal:** Build visualizations and metrics that show how long trending videos stay trending past one day and how that varies by category and channel metrics.
+> **Goal:** Predict which trending videos will achieve sustained viral success using category and channel metrics.

 ## Key Features
 - **Viral Video Detection** - Predicts which videos will trend >1 day